By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Makgadikgadi Pans National Park is part of the Kalahari Basin and has some of the largest salt pans in the world.
-The shimmering, cracked, salty crust doesn’t look like it could support any form of life.
-After good rains, however, this desolate landscape transforms when new green grass attracts thousands of animals, and from December to March the park is home to one of Africa’s biggest zebra migrations.
-As the pans fill up, flocks of pelicans and flamingos settle in as well.
+The shimmering, cracked, salty crust doesn’t look as if it could support any form of life.
+After good rains, however, this desolate landscape transforms when new, green grass attracts thousands of animals, and from December to March the park is home to one of Africa’s biggest zebra migrations.
+As the pans fill up, flocks of pelican and flamingo settle in as well.
 The national park is located on the western border of the pans, covering only a small part of it.